Linux Network and System Administration Short Courses

 Topics also include an extensive explanation of networking protocols, Inter-Process Communication, network configuration and tools for internet connectivity, an overview of Linux network security and firewall, as well as installation of a L.A.M.P. server.

-Evangelos Tsiontsis has extensive academic and professional experience in Networks and computer Science.
-He has a BSc/MEng in Electrical and Computer Engineering from the Aristotle University of Thessaloniki (Greece) and an MSc degree in Telecommunication and Personal communication Systems from KCL.
-He has worked as a Research Assistant in the Centre of Telecommunication Research (CTR) of King's College in the area of peer-to-peer networks where he developed his own p2p application.
+Evangelos Tsiontsis has extensive academic and professional experience in Networks and computer science.
+He has a BSc/MEng in Electrical and Computer Engineering from the Aristotle University of Thessaloniki (Greece) and an MSc in Telecommunication and Personal Communication Systems from KCL.
+He has worked as a Research Assistant in the Centre of Telecommunication Research (CTR) of King's College London in the area of peer-to-peer (p2p) networks where he developed his own p2p application.
 After working as network administrator in various companies in UK, he is now the co-founder and developer of the software company statementreader.com.

 Familiarity with IT concepts and experience of networked environments in a support, development or managerial role

 Applicants must be proficient in written and spoken English.

 What will I learn?

 - Installing a Linux distribution: criteria for choosing a distribution, disk partitioning, BIOS settings, authentication settings, and Installation of packages (applications).

 - Overview of the Unix file system; bash shell; console commands; directory structure and important configuration files.

 - The boot up sequence of Linux, how to manage services and servers.

 - Device issues: how to setup external hard drives and identify newly connected devices.